Open592/launcher/README.md

 ### Arguments

-The launcher only takes a single string argument which specifies which game is being loaded.
-Within the code the only difference is the directory and filename with which the launcher finds the `.prm` file.
-This in effect changes the class-path and class which is loaded by the JVM.
+The launcher only takes a single argument specifying the final location of the `.prm` file.
+In the original code this was specified as a `game` argument, and most likely supported launching their seperate games.

+In Open592 we do not support multiple games, so this parameter is used purely to support pointing to multiple seperate `.prm` files.

 ### Launcher